 This course covers the principles of semiconductor devices.
 Energy bands, transport properties and generation recombination phenomena in bulk semiconductors are covered first.
 Junctions between semiconductors and metal-semiconductor will then be studied.
 Equipped with an understanding of the character of physical phenomena in semiconductors, students learn the principles of operation of diodes, transistors, light detectors and light emitting devices.
 This course will provide general background for subsequent courses in electronics.
-Fall
+Spring

-Prerequisites: AMS 161 or MAT 127 or 132 or 142 and PHY 127 or 132/134 or 142
+Prerequisites: AMS 361 or MAT 303 and PHY 127 or 132/134 or 142